Nimo

 Divide element mass by RFM and multiply by 100 to get percentage by mass.

-Use the periodic table Ar values and state the Ar values used when required.
+Use periodic table Ar values and specify the Ar values used when necessary.

-Keep consistent significant figures and state rounding rules applied.
+Maintain consistent significant figures and state applied rounding rules.

-Impure samples and incomplete reactions cause experimental percentages to differ from theory.
+Impure samples and incomplete reactions cause experimental percentages to vary from theoretical values.

 Convert percentages to masses by multiplying the sample mass by the percentage (as a decimal).

-State assumptions (pure substance, accurate Ar values) when comparing theory to experiment.
+State assumptions (pure substance, accurate Ar values) when comparing theoretical calculations to experimental results.

 Built with v0